spookyoo/PlanMyCourse/README.md

         c) Then, open and use another terminal tab where you are to open that of the PlanMyCourse website which you would run the command: docker logs -f main_frontend

+        --> If you want to stop the docker-compose.yml from running: docker-compose down

+            ---> The safest way to stop it.

+        --> If running that of the docker-compose.yml and this message occurs during the build:
+            ✘ Container course_scraper service "scraper" didn't complete successfully: exit 1
+            Just simply run back the docker-compose.yml: docker-compose up -d

+                ---> The message happens because of doing: docker-compose down -v where it removes that of the volume being used in which stores the web-scraper.

 ## Usage
 When running npm start in the backend, there should be a message in the console saying which port the server is running on